-Port have also played an important role in the history of our country.
-The total number of 13 major ports and around 200 non-major ports are connected to nine states in India.
-Gujarat has India's longest coastline of 1600 km and is the Maritime gateway to Middle East, Africa and Europe.
+In our nation's history, ports have also been significant.
+Nine Indian states are connected to a total of 13 major ports and another 200 minor ports.
+Gujarat is the maritime gateway point to the Middle East, Africa, and Europe, boasting the longest coastline in India at 1600 km.
 Gujarat growth engine of India.
 Gujarat enjoys robust connectivity to major international trade routes, including those leading to the USA, Canada, Europe, Australia, China, Japan, Korea, the Gulf, and various African nations via sea.
 Furthermore, its well-developed road network seamlessly connects to major Indian cities and key ports like Kandla and Pipavav.
 Gujarat share of 8.36% of India's overall GDP.
 With a port share of over 20% of India's total exports, Gujarat is the export leader.
 Port and Sea route have been playing important roles for cultural, social and economic development in India.
 (Gujarat Budget 2022-23: Socio Economic Review - English, n.d.)